-Our immediate goal is to show that, if $(\tau_{\alpha}^{-1} \circ \mon, \gamma_i), i=1,2$ admit consistent right positions, then any such pair of positions extends non-trivially along the entire length of each arc, as described above.
-Theorem \ref{thm_nested} will then follow from various properties of these positions.
+Our immediate goal is to show that, if $\tau_{\alpha}^{-1}(\mon(\gamma_i)), i=1,2$ admit consistent right positions, then any such pair of right positions has a particular pair of sub-positions whose regions extend non-trivially along the entire length of each arc, as described in Example~\ref{example_positions}.
+Theorem~\ref{thm_nested} will then follow from various properties of these right positions.